how-many-meeple/bgg-game-selector-api/README.md

 ### Search BGG games list
 `/search/<string>`

+## Cache

+### Request Cache

+Requests are cached on the Board Game Geek library.
+Each API request is cached for a duration of 24 hours.

+### Game Cache

+Each game is cached individually.
+When a collection or geeklist is loaded we first check the sqlite db for cached entries, those not found are retrieved and stored in the cache for the next request.
+By default we cache games for a week.

 ## Filter and field Headers

 The collection and geek list APIs can be filtered and the response reduced using the following headers.